JLPinthecity/JLPinthecity.github.io/_posts/2018-10-31-the_send_method_what_it_does_and_when_to_use_send.markdown

 ---

 First, let’s go over the need-to-know essentials.
-When you’re calling an method on an object using dot (.) notation, like in the example below, you’re essentially passing a message to it.
+When you’re calling n method on an object using dot (.) notation, like in the example below, you’re essentially passing a message to it.

 ```ruby